mrinmoy-hex/Neural-Network/Readme.md

 >## Notes

-This is not a professional project, just a personal learning exercise!
+This is just a personal learning exercise!